izulien/mhwkb.github.io/TESTING.md

 12. From inside the mhwkb.github.io **jekyll** directory, run `bundle install`
 13. To start the Jekyll server | `bin/run-jekyll`

-Periodically you will need to run `bundle install` in the **jekyll** directory to update the gems (you'll receive errors when you start the jekyll server).
+Periodically you will need to run `bundle install` in the top level directory of the **jekyll** branch to update the gems (you'll receive errors when you start the jekyll server).

 In your browser, go to http://localhost:4000 and you should see the mhwkb.github.io web site.